jmclawson/TopicKit/README.md

 8. Follow the directions in the terminal window.

 ## Using TopicKit
 Set the working directory and load TopicKit.R with `source('TopicKit.R')`.
 To collect a corpus and prepare it, run `do.preparation()`.
-The script will download text or HTML files, divide them into chunks of 1,000 words each, and do its best to extract a given part of speech (default is common nouns).
+The script will download text or HTML files, divide them into chunks of 1,000 words each, and do its best to extract a given part of speech (defaulting to common nouns).

 Optionally, to automate creation of stopwords, which may take a long time, run `do.stopwords()`.
 The script will search each downloaded file for names of persons and places and add these to files in an "entities" folder.
 This step is optional, but it only needs to be run once.